Prices for school meals and how to apply for FREE meals

-Parents who would like to put money on their child's account can do so by this following link: https://family.titank12.com/
+Parents who would like to put money in their child's account can do so by the following link: https://family.titank12.com/

 Option 1: All students who qualify under the free or reduced meals under the National School Lunch Program will receive free meals.
 To see if you qualify for free meals or to access an application, please visit our website at https://www.rrps.net/page/food-services.
 It is important that families complete these application forms as soon as possible.
 (If you do not have access to a printer, an online application can be found at https://family.titank12.com/)

 Option 2: All students who attend Puesta del Sol Elementary School, Colinas del Norte Elementary School, Rio Rancho Elementary School, Maggie Cordova Elementary School, Eagle Ridge Middle School or Independence High School will receive free breakfast and lunch at school during the school year.
 These schools are getting free meals for all students as part of the National School Lunch Program (NSLP) and School Breakfast Program (SBP) through a choice for schools called the Community Eligibility Provision (CEP).
 Families at these schools that qualify for free or reduced meals still need to complete the application at https://www.rrps.net/page/food-services in order for these schools to continue to receive important federal funding.
 (If you do not have access to a printer, an online application can be found at https://family.titank12.com/) To apply for free and reduced means and any other associated benefits, please visit: https://family.titank12.com/